OutSystems/docs-product/src/extensibility-and-integration/integration-studio/extension-life-cycle/extension-create.md

 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/jSgZ0l0unYdVymLxKZasno/Extensibility-and-Integration?type=design&node-id=3387%3A2062&mode=design&t=187UAgmZTPxcY0ZG-1
+summary: Integration Studio allows the creation of extensions with Actions, Entities, and Structures for use in Service Studio, requiring specific permissions to publish
 ---
 # Create an Extension

 Integration Studio enables you to create an extension — a set of **Actions**, **Entities**, and **Structures** available in Service Studio but implemented in third-party technologies.
 An extension can be [used in any module](<../extension-life-cycle/extension-use.md>) after it's published in the Platform Server.